javivilchis/READMEgenerator/README.md

-# The project title
+# README Generator

 <br>

 ![badge](https://img.shields.io/badge/license-Apache-brightgreen)<br />

 ## Description

-*The objective of this project:*
+*The objective of this project:* <br>
-The project Description# README File Generator <br>
+To reduce the amount of time it takes to generate and create a README file in your next project. <br>

 ## Table of Contents
 * [Installation](#installation)